 - Add chocolate mixture to egg mixture, beating until blended.
 Gradually add flour, stirring just until blended.

 - Stir in chocolate morsels and walnuts (if using).
-Pour into the pan and bake on center rack at at 375° for 30 minutes.
+Pour into the pan and bake on center rack at at 375° for 28 - 30 minutes (see note).
 Cool in pan on a wire rack for about an hour, then transfer to refrigerator and chill for another hour or two or until very cold.
 Lift foil with brownies out of pan.
 Cut brownies into squares.